-Internet has been really good at helping people do great things together.
+The Internet has been really good at helping people do great things together.
 But things still get complicated once money is involved.
-These challenges hold communities back from getting all the support they need from backers and sponsors to achieve their mission.
+These challenges hold communities back from getting all the support they need from supporters and sponsors to achieve their mission.

-We enable communities to have economic power, so they can sustain themselves and have a larger impact in the world.
+We enable communities to have economic power, so they can sustain themselves and have a larger impact on the world.

 Our platform provides tools for legal entities to fiscally sponsor Collectives under their umbrella, empowering people to create associations without friction.
 It's like an API between the legacy world of banks and taxes and the emerging future of digitally powered distributed collaborations.

 The goal of Open Collective is to create a New Form of Association for the Internet Generation.

 People can contribute from anywhere by credit card, with donations denominated in the currency of the Fiscal Host.
 Payouts work everywhere our payment providers, Stripe and PayPal, serve.

 Yes!
 One main purpose of Open Collective is to provide unincorporated projects with the legal and financial structures to provide people receipts and invoices.

 For starters, we are believers in the open-source philosophy.
 Our code is open source, and so are the Collectives we host.
 We think transparency in technology and finances is important.

 Additionally, regulations are different all over the world.
 Our platform is the API between Collectives and things like governments, banks, payment processors, and taxes, which vary a lot by country, so it has to be adaptable to different requirements.

 We are an open-source project and run as an Open Collective ourselves.
 You can contribute money, code or translations.
 And we'd really love it if you started your own Collective and contributed by growing the community!